adishesha09/che-cosmetics/README.md

 ## License

-This project is for Che Cosmetics and is not licensed for reuse or redistribution without permission.
+This project is for CHE Cosmetics and is not licensed for reuse or redistribution without permission.

 ---
 Developed by Spectra Studios